 It was so much to handle.
 I was miserable, but asking family members to help was out of the question.
 I developed severe anxiety, bouts of depression and lived with nearly daily debilitating migraines.
 It took me several years to admit it, even to myself that I had PTSD.

 Ironically I was going to college for my BA in Therapeutic Recreation.
-Which turned out to be an expensive and long road, but the catalyst to recovery.
+Which turned out to be an expensive and long road, but the catalyst, to recovery.
+Read More about that here.